trimstray/nginx-admins-handbook/doc/NGINX_BASICS.md

 For more information see [Finding the Nginx gzip_comp_level Sweet Spot](https://mjanja.ch/2015/03/finding-the-nginx-gzip_comp_level-sweet-spot/).

+Compressing resources on-the-fly adds CPU-load and latency (wait for the compression to be done) every time a resource is served.
 NGINX also provides static compression with static module.
 It is better, for 2 reasons:

 - you don't have to gzip for each request
 - you can use a higher gzip level